Islandora/documentation/docs/user-documentation/glossary.md

 Deprecated terminology, refers to how [Fedora 3](#fedora-repository-software)/Islandora Legacy stored files as part of a resource ('object') in the [Fedora](#fedora-repository-software) repository.
 Replaced by [Drupal Media entities](https://www.drupal.org/docs/8/core/modules/media/overview), which 'wraps' [Files](https://www.drupal.org/docs/8/core/modules/file/overview) in an intermediate structure.
 This allows Fields to be attached to files, for instance for storing technical metadata.

 ## Derivative
 A version of a file which is derived from an uploaded file.
 For example, a thumbnail generated from an uploaded image.
 Islandora uses [microservices](#microservice) to generate derivatives.
+See the concept page for [Derivatives](../concepts/derivatives.md).

 ## Docker
 [Docker](https://www.docker.com/) is a platform that use OS-level virtualization to deliver software in packages called containers.
 Islandora uses Docker as part of [ISLE](#isle), a suite of Docker containers that run the various components of Islandora required by Islandora Defaults.